 Taking Infants and Toddlers

 The trip was fantastic.
 Our kids were a little nervous about the characters, but eventually warmed up.
 My daughter LOVED seeing her favorites.
 Her whole face lit up when she saw them.
 While we obviously skipped a bunch of the rides, there were plenty of other things they could enjoy.
-The baby care centers made feeding and diaper changing so easy.
+The baby care centers made feeding and diaper changing so easy – much, much easier than traveling elsewhere.
 Going with our kids at this age was fantastic.

 Taking Preschoolers & Early Elementary-Aged Kids